khultman/Superalgos-IaC/README.md

 account, maintain a separate history of changes for each environment, and also allow you to maintain a separate set of secrets for each environment.
-This does require a bit more work to setup and maintain, and the trade-off is that you have some duplication of common resources, such as the bootstrap layer.
+This does require a bit more work to setup and maintain, and the trade-off is that you will have some duplication of common resources, such as the bootstrap layer.

 #### Deploying the Core Network
 Once the bootstrap process is complete, you can deploy the core network.